m-pektas/DoYouKnowWeb/README.md

 # DoYouKnowWeb
 <br>
-I developed this project,  When I was intern in Microsoft Turkey. <br>
+I developed web application with ASP.NET MVC and chatbot with BOT FRAMEWORK in this project,  When I was intern in Microsoft Turkey. <br>
 It is a web application.
 In this project,
 You create a group with your friends, add your plan to your group, and ask questions about your plan in the group. <br>